kasemsasa/305-SOFT-Group-19/test/ABTEST.md

 - The control group ensures a baseline for comparison, allowing for accurate measurement of the experiment's impact.
 - Utilizing Firebase Analytics facilitates precise tracking of metrics, enabling informed decision-making based on experiment outcomes.

+## A/B Test Name:
+Search Bar Placement Optimization
+## User Story Number:
+N/A
+## Metric (grid):
+Engagement: We will measure the engagement metric, specifically focusing on the number of searches performed by users during the testing period.
+## Hypothesis:
+We hypothesize that optimizing the placement of the search bar within the app will lead to increased user engagement with the search feature.
+By placing the search bar in a more prominent and accessible location, users will be more likely to utilize it to discover events and clubs, thus improving their overall experience with the app.
+## Experiment:
+We will conduct the experiment by testing two variations of the search bar placement:
+## Variation A (Control):
+Search bar placed at the top of the screen, adjacent to the app's title/logo.
+All users will see this variation by default.
+## Variation B (Experimental):
+Search bar moved to the bottom of the screen, positioned within easy reach of the user's thumb.
+50% of the user base will be randomly allocated to this variation to ensure a fair comparison.
+Tracking Using Firebase Analytics:
+To measure the success of the experiment, we will track the following metrics using Firebase Analytics:
+**Number of Searches:** Track the total number of searches performed by users in both variations.
+**Time Spent Searching:** Measure the average time users spend using the search feature in each variation.
+**Search Result Click-through Rate:** Monitor the percentage of users who click on search results after performing a search in each variation.
+## Variations:
+Here are the proposed variations for the search bar placement:
+Variation A (Control):

+In this variation, the search bar is located at the top of the screen, providing users with easy access to initiate a search query.
+This placement is consistent with standard app design conventions.
+Variation B (Experimental):

+In this experimental variation, the search bar is moved to the bottom of the screen, making it more accessible for users with larger devices or those using one-handed navigation.
+This placement aims to enhance user convenience and encourage greater engagement with the search feature.
+## Rationale:
+The rationale behind testing the search bar placement is to optimize user experience and increase engagement with the search functionality.
+By comparing the two variations, we aim to identify the most effective placement that encourages users to utilize the search feature more frequently, leading to improved engagement metrics.